b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 To ensure maximum accessibility and ease of use, APE is packaged as a command-line tool executable with `npx`.
 This approach abstracts away the underlying Docker Compose complexity, guiding the user through an interactive setup process.

-A user will initiate a new test setup by running a command like `npx create-ape-test`.
+A user will initiate a new test setup by running a command like `npx create-ape-load`.
 This command triggers a setup wizard that asks for key configuration details (e.g., the target application's Docker image and port).
 It then generates the necessary configuration files, using the `ape.` prefix for clarity.
 The wizard can either generate default files or incorporate user-provided ones.

 *   **`ape.docker-compose.yml`**: The main Docker Compose file defining all services.
 *   **`ape.mcp-gateway.json`**: The crucial routing configuration for the MCP Gateway, mapping logical `api_name` values to the actual service URLs.